-Carla D. Morrow enters her seventh season as an assistant women's basketball coach at Xavier University and her second under head coach Amy Waugh.
+Carla D. Morrow recently wrapped up her seventh season as an assistant women's basketball coach at Xavier University and her first under head coach Brian Neal.

 In Morrow's five seasons at XU, the Musketeers have put together a 116-43 overall record and a 57-13 mark in Atlantic 10 play.
 Morrow has helped Xavier to six Atlantic 10 Championships (2008, 2010 and 2011 Tournament and 2008-09, 2009-10 and 2010-11 Regular Season) and NCAA Tournament berths in 2008, `09, `10 and `11.
 The Musketeers advanced to the Elite Eight of the NCAA Tournament in 2010.